 Defendants who want to avoid these penalties should strongly consider establishing an attorney-client relationship with someone from a criminal law firm.

-There are 3 main legal defenses that defendants can raise to a conspiracy charge:
+There are 3 main legal defenses that defendants can raise against a conspiracy charge:

 However, it is not a defense that the defendant is charged with conspiracy based on an overt act by a co-conspirator who has been acquitted.15